asyncapi/community/BOUNTY_PROGRAM.md

 1. In submissions of issues for Bounty Program: `[repo]#[issue]` (`cli#38`)

-2. In invoices claiming reward: invoice subject `Bounty [repo]#[issue]` (e.g., `Bounty cli#38`), tag `bounty`
+2. In invoices claiming reward: invoice's subject `Bounty [repo]#[issue]` (e.g., `Bounty cli#38`), tag `bounty`

 ## Clarification of time periods

 Due to asynchronous nature of the AsyncAPI project itself and thus its Bounty Program, UTC offset in Bounty Program Issues' starting and ending dates is used.
-Starting dates should be considered having start at `00:00:00 UTC+12:00`, ending dates should be considered having end at `23:59:59 UTC-12:00`.
+Starting dates should be considered having start at `00:00:00 UTC+12:00`, ending dates should be considered having end at `23:59:59 UTC-12:00` (inclusive).

 ## Bounty Issue Submission